yossefavr/ElecticityCalc/README.md

 # ElecticityCalc

-Electric calc let you calculate electricity consumption at your condo, appartment, hous. facrory, toune or ant other compartment.
+Electric calc let you calculate electricity consumption at your condo, appartment, hous. facrory, town or ant other compartment.

 it has been developed as a angular-js final cours asignment.